mario208/mario-genie/README.md

     # Indent each line
     return textwrap.indent(text, '> ', predicate=lambda _: True)

-def is_terminal_question(question):
-    """Checks if the question is related to the Linux terminal.

-    Args:
-        question: The input question string.

-    Returns:
-        A boolean indicating if the question is related to the Linux terminal.
-    """
-    keywords = [
-        'linux', 'terminal', 'command', 'shell', 'bash', 'cli', 'script', 'unix', 'kernel', 'sudo', 'root', 'chmod', 'chown', 'apt-get', 'yum', 'package', 'install', 'update', 'grep', 'awk', 'sed', 'vi', 'vim', 'nano' ]
-    return any(re.search(r'\b' + keyword + r'\b', question, re.IGNORECASE) for keyword in keywords)

 # List available models that support text generation
 print("Available models for text generation:") for model in genai.list_models():